qualiu/vscode-msr/README.md

 ## Make Command Shortcuts to Search or Replace In or Out of VSCODE

-Transform each alias/doskey to a script file to help searching or replacing in or out of vscode.
+Two methods to cook alias files in a second:

 - Open any file in vscode, right click, choose menu: **"Cook general + Dump other alias to scripts"**.
 - Or use [Command Palette](https://code.visualstudio.com/docs/getstarted/tips-and-tricks#_command-palette) like below to find `"msr: Cook xxx"` menus and dump scripts:

 ![cook-command-menu](images/cook-command-menu.png)

-Dump 1 or multiple script files into `msr.cmdAlias.saveFolder` - default location:
+This will dump each alias/doskey to a script file:

+- Auto transform each alias/doskey to a script file(name = alias) to help [searching](#search-files-with-rich-filters) or [replacing text](#replace-file-text-with-preview-and-backup) in or out of vscode.
+  - For Windows:
+    - Transform each doskeys in `%USERPROFILE%\msr-cmd-alias.doskeys` to a script file.
+  - For Linux/MacOS/FreeBSD:
+    - Auto load each alias in `~/.bashrc` + `~/msr-cmd-alias.bashrc` and transform to a script file.
+- Save location: `msr.cmdAlias.saveFolder` (default location):
   - Single alias/doskey file: Save to `%USERPROFILE%\` on Windows or `~/` on Linux/MacOS/FreeBSD.
   - Multiple script files: Save to `%USERPROFILE%\cmdAlias\` on Windows or `~/cmdAlias/` on Linux/MacOS/FreeBSD.

 Auto [**set project specific alias**](#auto-set-command-shortcuts-for-new-terminals) for new terminals in vscode, according to repo [`.gitignore`](#use-git-ignore) plus `.vscode/settings.json`.

+#### If You Want to Remove Command Shortcuts from System when Uninstalling vscode-msr

+- Windows command to remove registration of [doskey file](#make-command-shortcuts-to-search-or-replace-in-or-out-of-vscode) (`msr-cmd-alias.doskeys`):
+  - `REG DELETE "HKEY_CURRENT_USER\Software\Microsoft\Command Processor" /v Autorun /f`
+- Linux/MacOS/FreeBSD + MinGW/Cygwin/WSL command:
+  - `msr -p ~/.bashrc -t "^source ~/msr-cmd-alias.bashrc" -o "" -R`

 ### Best Practice to Update Git Repo and Search Code

+- Create [**custom common alias**](#custom-common-alias-to-auto-sync-across-windows-and-remote-ssh-hosts-plus-docker-containers-in-hosts) **once-for-all** to help automate daily work across Windows + Remote SSH hosts + containers.
 - Please use `gpc` or `gpc-sm`/`gpc-sm-reset` / `git-sm-xxx` to pull/update your git repository.
 - Set `msr.refreshTmpGitFileListDuration` to large value(like `12hours` / `3days`) if you always update code as above.
   - Run `gpc` or [**del-this-tmp-list**](#try-rgfind-xxx-to-search-multiple-git-repositories) whenever you need to update git-paths (used by [**gfind-xxx**](#try-to-use-gfind-xxx-instead-of-find-xxx-aliasdoskey)) from menu or command you type.
-- 3 methods to solve `gfind-xxx` drawbacks of possible using outdated tmp-git-paths-list:
+- 4 methods to solve `gfind-xxx` drawbacks of possible using outdated tmp-git-paths-list:
   - 1(Radical): Set `msr.refreshTmpGitFileListDuration` with **small value** like `0second` / `2m`.
   - 2(Normal): Run `del-this-tmp-list` before `gfind-xxx` if you added new files, or switched branches, or used `gfind-xxx` in descendant folders.
   - 3(Inaccurate): Use [**find-xxx**](#try-rgfind-xxx-to-search-multiple-git-repositories) which has same results of `gfind-xxx` most time.
     - For menus: Change [msr.useGitFileListToSearchSingleWorkspace](#try-to-use-gfind-xxx-instead-of-find-xxx-aliasdoskey) from `auto` to `false`.
+  - 4(Inaccurate): Run `update-alias` to [switch to **general** alias](#switch-between-general-and-project-specific-command-shortcuts) `Git_List_Expire` for `gfind-xxx`.

-### Try to use gfind-xxx instead of find-xxx alias/doskey
+### Try to Use gfind-xxx instead of find-xxx alias/doskey

 Use **gfind-xxx** alias/doskey/scripts which uses **accurate** source file paths by "`git ls-files`".